To apply, you must complete the University Graduate School's online application. You must provide the following information in the online application:

 - Statement of Purpose:

-Submit a written statement (1-2 standard printed pages) outlining your goals and interest in pursuing graduate study at Indiana University.
-This statement must be submitted electronically at the end of the online application.
+A written statement (1-2 standard printed pages) outlining your goals and interest in pursuing graduate study at Indiana University must be included with your online application.

 - Current Resume: